-The Underwriter has agreed to purchase the shares of Common Stock from the Company at a price of \$26.4225 per share in cash, resulting in aggregate proceeds to the Company of \$21,375,512 before payment of expenses by the Company estimated at \$25,000, subject to the terms and conditions in the Underwriting Agreement.
-The Underwriter intends to sell the shares of Common Stock to Nike Securities L.P., at an aggregate purchase price of \$21,600,492, resulting in an aggregate underwriting discount of \$224,980.
-Nike Securities L.P. intends to deposit such shares with the trustee of REIT VALUE SERIES FT 243 (the "Trust") in exchange for units in the Trust.
-See "Underwriting."
+The Underwriter has agreed to purchase the shares of Common Stock from the Company at a price of \$26.1155 per share in cash, resulting in aggregate proceeds to the Company of \$25,260,348 before payment of expenses by the Company estimated at \$25,000, subject to the terms and conditions in the Underwriting Agreement.
+The Underwriter intends to deposit the shares of Common Stock, valued at the last reported sales price, with the trustee of the Equity Investor Fund Cohen & Steers Realty Majors Portfolio (A Unit Investment Trust) (the "Trust") in exchange for units in the Trust.
+If all of the shares of Common Stock so deposited with the trustee of the Trust are valued at their reported last sale price on April 23, 1998, the aggregate underwriting commission to the Underwriter would be \$1,399,618.
+The units of the Trust will be sold to investors at a price based upon the net asset value of the securities in the Trust.
+For purposes of this calculation, the value of the shares of Common Stock as of the evaluation time for units of the Trust on April 23, 1998 was \$27.5625 per share.

 The shares of Common Stock offered hereby are being offered by the Underwriter, subject to prior sale, when, as and if issued by the Company and delivered to and accepted by the Underwriter, subject to approval of certain legal matters by counsel for the Underwriter and certain other conditions.
-It is expected that delivery of the shares of Common Stock will be made in New York, New York on or about April 24, 1998.
+It is expected that delivery of the shares of Common Stock will be made in New York, New York on or about April 29, 1998.